Preparing various images of different sizes for a standardised dsiplay can be hugely time consuming and manual. How can we be lazy about this?

 Widely Regarded: Nikkor 20mm f/4 AI

-The Nikkor 20mm f/4 AI (and its very close predecessor the K) was the optical successor to the very well regarded Nikkor 20mm f/3.5 Auto.
-The K was produced from 1974 to 1977 and the AI released for a short period til the start of 1978, at which point the Nikkor 20mm f/3.5 AI had been released.
-Both the f/4 AI and f/3.5 AI had good reputations but how are they really?
+The Nikkor 20mm f/4 AI (and its near identical predecessor, the K) was the optical successor to the very well regarded Nikkor-UD 20mm f/3.5 Auto.
+The K was produced from 1974 to 1977 and the AI released for a short period after til the start of 1978, at which point the Nikkor 20mm f/3.5 AI had been released.
+Both the f/4 AI and f/3.5 AI lenses had good reputations but how are they really?

 Thursday, 1 January 2026